 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Of course, if the weather’s cold or you’ve parked the truck for too long, this might not be such an easy task.
-Batteries wear down with time, and if yours is getting up there in years, you’ll want to invest in a new one.
-Now, it can be a bit tricky to identify the best battery for diesel trucks, and that’s exactly why we wrote this article.
-By tracking down the top options, we’ve streamlined the search so you can find the perfect fit for your diesel truck.
-Let’s take a look at the leading contenders, broken down alongside everything you need to know to make your pick.
+You buy a diesel truck for the monstrous torque and decent fuel efficiency.
+The reliability is just a massive bonus.
+But no matter how burly your rig is, it's counting on a battery to fire up.
+If the weather's cold or you've parked the truck for too long, this might not be such an easy task.
+Batteries wear down with time, and if yours is getting up there in years, you'll want to invest in a new one.
+Now, it can be a bit tricky to identify the best battery for diesel trucks, and that's exactly why we wrote this article.
+By tracking down the top options, we've streamlined the search so you can find the perfect fit for your diesel truck.
+Let's take a look at the leading contenders, broken down alongside everything you need to know to make your pick.

 - Impressive reserve power

 - Works in cold and warm weather

 - Quality control issues are common

 Odyssey Automotive and LTV Battery

 - Impressive service life

 - Issues arise if left without charge for long periods